bvanderlugt/TokenUpPres/PITCHME.md

 ### CloudHSM overview

 __Cons__:
-- Not easy to use
+- Not easy to develop with
   - Only a Java lib, OpenSSL, PCKS
 - Lots of manual command line work
 - No automation for setup
 - Need a client to create a secure connection to the HSM (need to log in)
 - Still Expensive (~ $30/day)

-+++

-___...CloudHSM is cumbersome so we used KMS for TokenUp___

 ---
 ### KMS (AWS Key Management Service)